 - Have fun

-It takes about 90 minutes to float from the “start” beach (Riverbend Park) to “end” beach (Drake Park).
-The float was much slower than I thought it would be and there was one time when I actually stopped moving and needed to arm-paddle to get me floating again.
+It takes about 90 minutes to float from the “start” beach (Riverbend Park) to the “end” beach (Drake Park).
+The float was much slower than I thought it would be, and there was one time when I stopped moving and needed to arm-paddle to get me floating again.

-About halfway down the river, there is a purpose-built “whitewater park”.
-Peter was all about taking on the rapids and I was not interested in the rapids whatsoever so when the time came, I arm-paddled over to the shore, hopped out and drug my inner tube along the gravel trail past the whitewater park.
+About halfway down the river, there is a purpose-built “whitewater park.”
+Peter was keen on taking on the rapids, and I was not interested in the rapids, so when the time came, I arm-paddled over to the shore, hopped out, and drug my inner tube along the gravel trail past the whitewater park.
 After the whitewater park, I put my inner tube back into the river and hopped back in.

 Essentials to floating down the river: